h8d13/Vase/README.md

 > Idea was simple: Faster testing/installs, fixing host to target installs, **saving mirror providers TBs in bandwith** and less choices to break something in TUI (kind of work for all scenario) testing on weird/old hardware like Hybrid Nvidia/Intel setups or more recent desktops too.

 ![konqzilla](https://github.com/user-attachments/assets/8c7d7050-f58a-4dbc-aa69-2d9ee9716edc)

+#### For the elitists, purists and minimalism people:

+Added a script to bootstrap Artix Linux with desired init system.
+From any existing Linux install to a live disk.
+> Here `vase_os/klartix`

+Made specially for my friend Klagan <3